-6.4 Inferred causal relations in an Al system
+6.3 Inferred causal relations in an Al system

-- 83. Model calibration, whether in AI- or non-AI-defined systems, involves using historically identified correlations to infer causality.
-The additional complexity presented by AI systems relates to the significant increase in volume and variety of data analysed (often a combination of primary and secondary data sources) and the complexity of the underlying algorithms, such that the correlations (often non-linear and multivariable), and hence implied inferences of causality they make, can be difficult to identify.
-In this context it is useful to reiterate that identified correlations do not necessarily imply causation.15 - 84.
-As part of appropriate policies and processes to ensure against unfair use of data (19.12.7), it is important that insurers establish a process to regularly extract and document the implied AI system inferences (and hence implied causal relationships) in a clear and transparent manner.
-Such documentation should enable effective challenge and discussion on whether the implied causal relationships are in line with expectations and the insurer's strategic objectives, for example the extent to which predictions from an AI system infer causality based on identified correlations that reflect historic societal biases.
-Such documentation should support senior management and underwriters in assessing the extent to which decisions are risk-based and compliant with non-discrimination laws and ethical considerations. - 85.
-There should also be policies and processes in place to ensure that customer data is not abused to circumvent prohibitions against discrimination (ICP 19.12.7).
+- 84. Model training, whether in AI or non-AI defined systems, involves using historically identified correlations to infer causality18; however, inferences are not facts, as history is only one input to insurability.
+The additional complexity presented by AI systems relates to the significant increase in volume and variety of data analysed (often a combination of primary and secondary data sources) and the complexity of the underlying algorithms, such that the correlations (often non-linear and multivariable), and implied inferences of causality they make, can be difficult to identify.
+In this context, it is useful to reiterate that identified correlations do not necessarily imply causation.19 - 85.
+As part of the appropriate policies and processes to prevent unfair use of data (ICP 19.12.7), for certain high-risk AI use cases insurers should establish a process to regularly extract and document the implied AI system inferences (and hence implied causal relationships) in a clear and transparent manner such that rational explanations can be provided.
+Such documentation should enable effective challenge and discussion on whether the implied causal relationships are in line with expectations and the insurer's strategic objectives (for example, the extent to which predictions from an AI system infer causality based on identified correlations that reflect historic societal biases).
+Such documentation should support Senior Management and underwriters in assessing the extent to which decisions are risk based and consistent with legal and regulatory obligations. - 86.
+There should also be policies and processes in place so customer data is not abused to cause unlawful discrimination (ICP 19.12.7).
 In this respect, insurers should carefully consider the use of proxy variables, especially in pricing and underwriting practices.